 - What do you see as my unique talent or gift?

 - What do I do naturally and effortlessly that is unique?

 - If I were on the cover of a magazine, what magazine would it be, and what would the story be about?

 - When am I most fully expressing this talent or gift?

-Once you gather this information, just reflect and honor your gifts, by doing it, sharing with others and live it.
-By strengthen your strengths and delegating your weakness, you will be able to work smart not hard, the way I see it, life does not have to be a struggle.
+Once you gather this information, reflect and honor your gifts by doing it, sharing with others, and live it.
+By strengthening your strengths and delegating your weakness, you will be able to work smart, not hard; the way I see it, life does not have to be a struggle.